dd9jn/rfc4880bis/crypto-refresh.md

   This makes OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
   Hashing the salt first means that there is no attacker controlled hashed prefix.
   An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.

+## Avoiding Leaks From PKCS#1 Errors {#pkcs1-errors}

+PKCS#1 has been found to be vulnerable to attacks in which a system that reports errors in padding differently from errors in decryption becomes a random oracle that can leak the private key in mere millions of queries.
+Implementations must be aware of this attack and prevent it from happening.
+The simplest solution is to report a single error code for all variants of decryption errors so as not to leak information to an attacker.

 ## Avoiding Ciphertext Malleability {#ciphertext-malleability}